abarch/haptic-exploration.rsbag-renderer/apispec.md

 Response:

-    [{"name": name,
+    [{"identifier": identifier,
       "description": description}]

-### /api/visualizer/load (path source name)
+### /api/visualizer/load (path source identifier)
 * `path`         -- Optional, names a server-local source path to load the visualizer from.
 * `source`       -- Optional, a JSON object that contains the source files.
-* `name`   -- Optional, names the visualizer.
+* `identifier`   -- Optional, names the visualizer.

 Dynamically load a new visualizer.

-One of `path` or `source` must be given. `path` must be completable to a pathname that points to a directory containing files of the pathname's name and with the pathname types HTML, CSS, and JS.
+One of `path` or `source` must be given. `path` must be completable to a pathidentifier that points to a directory containing files of the pathidentifier's identifier and with the pathidentifier types HTML, CSS, and JS.
 If `source` is given, it must be a JSON object with the fields "html", "css", and "js" which contain the respective payloads.
 In the case when `source` is given, the payloads are saved to disc in the server's default